 Free Quenby Hall Blue Stilton Cheese Case Evaluation: If you or a loved one has become severely sickened after consuming cheese included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+You may be entitled to compensation by filing a food poisoning lawsuit and our lawyers can help.

 What’s the problem?

 Listeria monocytogenes bacteria is responsible for listeriosis, a rare but potentially life-threatening foodborne illness.
-The disease is able to grow in extreme temperatures, and has been known to manifest itself as meningitis.
-Pasteurization and thorough cooking kills listeria bacteria, but contamination may occur after cooking and before packaging.
+The disease is able to grow in extreme temperatures and has been known to manifest itself as meningitis.
+Pasteurization and thorough cooking kill listeria bacteria, but contamination may occur after cooking and before packaging.
 Signs and symptoms of listeriosis include: